Finding a job is challenging in itself. Finding a job when you have a criminal record or a felony is even more difficult. But it’s not impossible.

-There are certain industries that won’t hire felons at all due to the nature of the job or due to specific laws.
-These generally include jobs where you are handling sensitive information, working with vulnerable people, or are required to travel internationally, such as working in child care, health care, finance, law enforcement, and government.
+Certain industries won’t hire felons at all due to the nature of the job or due to specific laws.
+These generally include jobs where you are handling sensitive information, working with vulnerable people, or are required to travel internationally.
+Some examples include working in child care, health care, finance, law enforcement, and for the government.

 Where you can potentially find a job as a felon depends on a few things.

 What were you convicted of?
-It will be harder to find a job if you have been convicted of a serious offense or if you have numerous charges.
+It will be harder to find a job if you have been convicted of a serious offense or have numerous charges.

 When were you convicted?
-Some companies will take into consideration the timing of your charges, such as how long ago the crime(s) took place, how old you were when it happened, and how long you have been out of prison.
+Some companies will consider the timing of your charges – such as how long ago the crime(s) took place, how old you were when it happened, and how long you have been out of prison.